 To help you get started, here are some SEO tips you can use to give your technology marketing and website presence a boost!

 1. Know Your Audience

 As in any industry, it’s critical that you know who your target audience is and what they are searching for.
-Taking the time to flesh out these “buyer personas” will allow you to tailor your content to their specific pain points.
+Take the time to flesh out your buyer personas -- this will allow you to tailor your content to their specific pain points.
 Knowing that your audience is often looking for detailed, specific, highly technical information as opposed to a sales pitch, be sure to do your homework and identify those topics that are of interest.